-(e) Develop, submit to the department for compliance review, implement and provide to the parents written policies and procedures related to all of the following:

-1. Enrollment and discharge of enrolled children.

-2. Fee payment and refunds.

-3. Child and provider absences.
+- (e) Develop, submit to the department for compliance review, implement and provide to the parents written policies and procedures related to all of the following: - 1.
+Enrollment and discharge of enrolled children. - 2.
+Fee payment and refunds. - 3.
+Child and provider absences, including a procedure to contact a parent if a child is absent from the center without prior notification from the child's parent.

-4. Children's and staff's health care, including those policies and procedures pertaining to SIDS risk reduction, if the center is licensed to care for children under one year of age.

-5. Nutrition.

-6. Daily activities of the children.

-7. Child guidance.

-8. Transportation of children.

-9. Religious instruction or practices, if any.

-10. Information related to the numbers, types and location of pets or other animals located on the premises of the center and the type of access the children will have to the pets.
+- 4. Children's and staff's health care, including those policies and procedures pertaining to SIDS risk reduction, if the center is licensed to care for children under one year of age. - 5.
+Nutrition - 6.
+Daily activities of the children. - Child guidance, including appropriate ways to manage crying, fussing or distraught children. - 8.
+Transportation of children for any purpose including field trips.
+The policy shall include a procedure to ensure that no child has been left unattended in a vehicle. - 9.
+Religious instruction or practices, if any. - 10.
+Information related to the numbers, types and location of pets or other animals located on the premises of the center and the type of access the children will have to the pets.